Marketing strategy: Overview

 A fourth question may be added to the list, namely 'How do we know when we got there?'
-Due to the increasing need for accountability, many marketing organizations use a variety of metrics to track strategic performance, allowing for corrective action to be taken as required.
-On the surface, strategic planning seeks to address three simple questions, however, the research and analysis involved in strategic planning are very sophisticated and require a great deal of skill and judgment.
+Due to the increasing need for accountability, many marketing organizations use a variety of metrics to track strategic performance, allowing corrective action to be taken as needed.
+On the surface, strategic planning seeks to address three simple questions; however, the research and analysis involved in strategic planning are very sophisticated and require a great deal of skill and judgment.

 Tools and techniques

 Strategic analysis is designed to address the first strategic question, "Where are we now?"
 Traditional market research is less useful for strategic marketing because the analyst does not seek insights about customer attitudes and preferences.
 Instead, strategic analysts are seeking insights into the firm's operating environment to identify possible future scenarios, opportunities, and threats.

 The BCG Matrix is just one of the many analytical techniques used by strategic analysts as a means of evaluating the performance of the firm's current stable of brands.

 Perceptual mapping assists analysts to evaluate the competitive performance of brands.

 A product evolutionary cycle helps to envision future directions for product development.